adampielak/proxmox-ns/README.md

 sudo chown -R 1001 /home/`id -un`
 ```

-Then change the UID accodingly in the passwd files:
+Then change the UID accordingly in the passwd files:

 ``` shell
 sudo vipw